Summary: 2226 words

 The woman looked at me, always looked at me, her eyes heavy and digging at my skin.
 My head just ached as I thought about how everyone looked at me in this way now.
 Like I was an old man.
 Like I couldn’t remember my own name.
 Their stupid rooms and bland food spiraling down into days of nothing.
 I hated it here.
 I breathed out in exasperation, “Sure sure, no tomatoes.”

 I brushed my hands off and just sat there in the dirt.

 “I don’t like it here, when am I going home?”

 I asked even as part of me knew I was never going home.

 “Dad, you know this is home now.
 You know that since mom died, I just haven’t been able to care for you.
 Your dementia has gotten so bad you scared the kids.”

 She looked down and I could see her attempting to fit her justifications into the little box inside her.
 I was angry towards and sad at the same time for this woman.
 “I don’t know why I am saying this.
 I don’t know why I keep visiting you never remember.”

 Thick tears fell to the earth, and I said the only thing I could think of to calm the situation.

 “I am getting better, your visits remind me of happier times.
-Honey I love you.
-Sally will see that, she will come and get me.
+Honey, I love you.
+Sally will see how good you have been when she comes to get me.
 Don’t worry about me, don’t cry baby.”